-- Farmed mink also nurse and raise their own young in their nest boxes until there are weaned.
+- Farmed mink also nurse and raise their own young in their nest boxes until they are weaned.

-In contrast with their wild cousins, farmed mink, foxes and chinchilla enjoy constant access to nutritious food and clean water, protection from predators and extreme weather, and veterinary care when needed.
+In contrast with their wild cousins, farmed mink, fox and chinchilla enjoy constant access to nutritious food and clean water, protection from predators and extreme weather, and veterinary care when needed.

 Mink and fox adapt well to life on the farm